Hand & Wrist

 When can patients start using their hand again ?

 Patients can mobilise more or less straight away within limits of discomfort.
-The bulky outer bandages can be removed after 3 days following surgery.
+The bulky outer bandages can be removed after 2 days following surgery.
 A small dressing is left in place to protect the wound while it heals.
-The wound will be checked after 10-14 days and any residual suture material will be removed.
+The dressing can be removed 2 weeks following the procedure.
+I use absorbable sutures.
 Most patients are able to use their hand for light activities within a few days.
-Return to work depends on the patient’s occupation and can range from a few days to 4 weeks.
+Return to work depends on the patientís occupation and can range from a few days to 4 weeks.
+Endoscopic surgery offers an opportunity for a quicker recovery and quicker return to work compared to open surgery.

 What are the risks and complications involved in surgery ?